 Training and Qualification

-Dr Sabine Ernst trained mainly in Germany, but also in the US (Los Angeles and Boston) and Switzerland.
-Her clinical expertise is focused on catheter ablation of complex arrhythmias with a special emphasis on atrial fibrillation, ventricular tachycardia and arrhythmia in complex congenital heart disease.
+Prof. Sabine Ernst trained mainly in Germany, but also in the US (Los Angeles and Boston) and Switzerland.
+Her clinical expertise is focused on catheter ablation of complex arrhythmia with a special emphasis on atrial fibrillation, ventricular tachycardia and arrhythmia in complex congenital heart disease.
 She is licensed as a Cardiologist Specialist at the General Medical Council since October 2007 when she moved to London.

-Before moving to the United Kingdom, Dr Ernst was the Director of the magnetic navigation laboratory in Hamburg, Germany (Lead Prof Dr med Karl-Heinz Kuck), where she and her team performed pioneering work in the field of complex arrhythmia treatment by remote navigation.
-She has the “Venia legendi” for Cardiology at the University of Eppendorf in Hamburg, Germany (Privatdozentin since 2006) and is an Honorary Senior Lecturer at the Imperial College, London.
+Before moving to the United Kingdom, Prof. Ernst was the Director of the magnetic navigation laboratory in Hamburg, Germany (Lead Prof. Dr. med.
+Kuck), where she and her team performed pioneering work in the field of complex arrhythmia treatment using remote navigation.
+She has the “Venia legendi” for Cardiology at the University of Eppendorf in Hamburg, Germany (Privatdozentin since 2006) and is a Professor of Practice (Cardiology) at Imperial College, London.

-Dr Ernst is a member of the educational board of the European Society of Cardiology (ESC).
-For the last 4 consecutive years she has served as the Course Director for the European teaching course for electrophysiology at the European Heart House in Nice, France.
-She is a member of the EP guidelines committee for Atrial Fibrillation of the ESC and serves as the European representative in the membership committee of the Heart Rhythm Society (HRS).
-She is a founder member of the Electrophysiologist International Community Alliance (EPIC) and is also a board member of the PACES ACHD committee since 2018.
+Prof. Ernst was a member of the educational committee of the European Society of Cardiology (ESC) and the European Heart Rhythm Association (EHRA).
+She was the inaugural Chair person for the Women in Electrophysiology Committee for EHRA in 2013/14 and is still a committee member.
+She served as a member of the Task Force on Atrial Fibrillation of the ESC in 2012 and served as the European representative in the membership committee of the Heart Rhythm Society (HRS).
+She is a founding member of the Electrophysiologist International Community Alliance (EPIC) and is also a board member of the PACES ACHD committee since 2018.